T-Lind/wormhole/README.md

 ### What You'll See

 From the entrance side, you can see:
-1. Colored spheres in your local universe
+1. Colored spheres, suns, and custom loaded models in your local universe
 2. The wormhole throat (dark region at center)
 3. Distorted view of the exit universe through the throat
 4. Gravitational lensing effects around the throat